Mitch McConnell: 2002

 In 2002, he was unopposed in the Republican primary.
 He then defeated Lois Combs Weinberg by 29.4%.

 2008

 In 2008, McConnell faced his closest contest since 1990.
 He defeated Bruce Lunsford by 6%.

 2014

 In 2014, McConnell faced Louisville businessman Matt Bevin in the Republican primary.
 The 60.2% won by McConnell was the lowest voter support for a Kentucky U.S. senator in a primary since 1938.
 He faced Democratic Secretary of State Alison Lundergan Grimes in the general election, and defeated Grimes, 56.2–40.7%.

 2020

 In the November 2020 general election, McConnell faced Democratic nominee Amy McGrath, a former Marine fighter pilot; and Libertarian nominee Brad Barron, a businessman and farmer.
 During the campaign, McConnell and McGrath agreed to one hour-long, socially distanced debate on October 12.
-McConnell was elected to his seventh term on November 3 when he defeated McGrath by nearly 20 percentage points.
+McConnell was elected to his seventh term on November 3, defeating McGrath by nearly 20 percentage points.